-We hereby consent to the use in this Registration Statement on Amendment No. 6 to Form S-1 of our report dated September 2, 2009 relating to the financial statements of Fabrinet and its subsidiaries, which appear in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-1 of our report dated September 2, 2009 relating to the financial statements of Fabrinet and its subsidiaries, which appear in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.